 After a year studying stonemasonry in Bath, Jude re-located to London to study a two year postgraduate course in stone carving at the City and Guilds of London Art College.
 Whilst there she had the opportunity to design and carve two replacement grotesques for St. George’s Chapel in Windsor.

 Since then, her work has continued to evolve and her work has many aspects of stone carving from large scale garden pieces to delicate and intricate relief work and letter cutting.
-She has particular affinity with Alabaster carving
+Jude has developed a particular artistic affinity with Alabaster and her work using this medium always beautifully captures the translucent majesty of this mineral.

 In 2011 Jude was awarded the Bernard Noble Foundation Sculpture Prize.
 Her large sculpture ‘Wavespell’ was unveiled in the small medieval village of Colletta in Liguria, Italy in April 2012.
 ‘Wavespell’ is carved in Ancaster stone, a multi-hued limestone that is coloured with ochres, pinks and grey-blues.